List of Internet pioneers: Yogen Dalal

-Yogen K. Dalal, also known as Yogin Dalal, is an Indian electrical engineer and computer scientist.
+Yogen K. Dalal, is an Indian-born electrical engineer and computer scientist.
 He was an ARPANET pioneer, and a key contributor to the development of internetworking protocols.

 Dalal co-authored the first Transmission Control Program specification, with Vint Cerf and Carl Sunshine between 1973 and 1974.
 It was published as (Specification of Internet Transmission Control Program) in December 1974.
 It first used the term internet as a shorthand for internetworking, and later RFCs repeated this use.
-Dalal later proposed splitting Transmission Control Program into Transmission Control Protocol and Internet Protocol between 1976 and 1977, leading to the development of TCP/IP.
-He also worked at Xerox PARC, where he contributed to the development of the Ethernet, the Xerox Network Systems (XNS), and the Xerox Star.
+Between 1976 and 1977 Dalal, Bob Metcalfe and others proposed splitting Transmission Control Program into Transmission Control Protocol and Internet Protocol, leading to the development of TCP/IP.

 After receiving a B.Tech in Electrical Engineering at the Indian Institute of Technology Bombay, he went to the United States to study for a master's degree at Stanford University in 1972 and then a PhD in 1973.
-His interest in data communication as a graduate student led him to working with new professor Vint Cerf as a teaching assistant in 1972, and then as a research assistant while studying for his PhD.
+His interest in data communication as a graduate student led him to working with new professor Vint Cerf as a teaching assistant in 1973, and then as a research assistant while studying for his PhD.
 In Summer 1973, while Cerf and Bob Kahn were attempting to formulate an internetworking protocol, Dalal joined their research team to assist them on developing what eventually became Transmission Control Program.
-After co-authoring the first internet protocol with Cerf and Sunshine in 1974, Dalal received his PhD in Electrical Engineering and Computer Science, and remained active in the development of TCP/IP at Stanford for several years.
-Between 1976 and 1977, Dalal proposed separating Transmission Control Program's routing and transmission control functions into two discrete layers, which led to the splitting of Transmission Control Program into the Transmission Control Protocol and Internet Protocol.
+After co-authoring the first internet protocol with Cerf and Sunshine in 1974, Dalal received his PhD in Electrical Engineering and Computer Science, in 1977 while remaining active in the development of TCP/IP at Stanford.

-Due to his experience in communication protocols, several key researchers were greatly interested in recruiting him, including Bob Kahn's ARPANET team at DARPA, Ray Tomlinson at BBN, Bob Taylor's team at Xerox PARC, and Steve Crocker at the Information Sciences Institute (ISI).
-In early 1977, Dalal joined Robert Metcalfe's team at Xerox PARC, where he worked on the development of the Xerox Network Systems.
-He also worked on the 10 Mbps Ethernet Specification at Xerox PARC, along with DEC and Intel, leading to the IEEE 802.3 LAN standard.
+Due to his experience in communication protocols, several key research centers were greatly interested in recruiting him, but in early 1977, Dalal joined Robert Metcalfe's team at Xerox PARC, where he contributed the development of the Xerox Network Systems (XNS). and the Xerox Star.
+He also worked on the 10 Mbps Ethernet Specification along with DEC and Intel, leading to the IEEE 802.3 LAN standard.

-He later left Xerox, and became a founding member of the startup tech companies Claris and Metaphor Computer Systems in the early 1980s.
-He later became a managing partner of Mayfield, and joined the Board of Directors at several tech companies including Narus and Nuance.
+He later left Xerox, and became a founding member of the startup tech companies Metaphor Computer Systems and Claris in the 1980s.
+He later became a managing partner of Mayfield, and joined the Board of Directors at several tech companies including Tibco and Nuance.
 In 2005, he was recognized by Stanford as one of the pioneers of the Internet.